 SMC Pride 2022—STILL HERE, STILL PROUD!

-From Indigenous land ceremonies to COVID test kit distribution, inclusive Pride flags flying, and community partners advocating for LGBTQ+ folks of all ages, SMC Pride 2022 is care in action.
+From Indigenous land ceremonies to COVID test kit distribution, Inclusive Pride flags flying and community partners advocating for LGBTQ+ folks of all ages, SMC Pride 2022 is care in action.
+San Mateo County (SMC) Pride Celebration is hosted by our SMC BHRS Pride Initiative who partners with numerous agencies, including the SMC Pride Center, SMC LGBTQ Commission, Outlet, SMC Fair, and many others throughout the years to bring our communities this special event.

 The day begins with an offering to the land.
 A reminder, to community.
-Our Native and Indigenous People’s Initiative (NIPI) lead us in ceremony, connecting us to land and place as kin, and honoring the stages of life—children, adolescents, adults, and ancestors—all integral parts of community.
+Our Native and Indigenous People’s Initiative (NIPI), a Health Equity Initiative of the Office of Diversity and Equity with BHRS, lead us in ceremony, connecting us to land and place as kin, and honoring the stages of life—children, adolescents, adults, and ancestors—all integral parts of community.

-At San Mateo County’s Pride Festival on Saturday, June 11, 2022, the indigenous ceremony is urgent and necessary as queer and trans lives are targeted by at least 200 anti-trans bills across the nation this year alone.
-Sylvia Selgado and Gloria Gutierrez of NIPI gather community to the center of San Mateo Central Park in a circle where no one’s back is to another, all equal as relations to each other and this land.
-With burning sage perfuming the air and a final chant, “Oh Mateo!”, the Inclusive Pride flag is raised and the festivities commence.
+At San Mateo County’s Pride Festival on Saturday, June 11, 2022, the Indigenous ceremony is urgent and necessary as queer and trans lives are targeted by at least 200 anti-trans bills across the nation this year alone.
+Silvia Salcedo and Gloria Gutierrez of NIPI gather community to the center of San Mateo Central Park in a circle where no one’s back is to another, all equal as relations to each other and this land.
+Burning sage cleanses the air, Silvia offers a final chant, “Ometeotl!”, to remind us of the two energies—masculine and feminine—that exist in everything that is life, the Inclusive Pride flag is raised, and the festivities commence.

 Queer communities are still experiencing systemic harm, and we see this manifest in poorer health outcomes.
 Locally, our SMC Pride Center conducted a COVID-19 impact report for our LGBTQ+ community and found that 85% of respondents reported negative impacts on emotional or mental health.
 Additionally, they were 6.7 times more likely to become unemployed, and LGBTQ+ residents with disabilities were 7.3 times more likely to move into unsafe or unstable housing.
 With inequities multiplied for queer folks at the intersections of race, socioeconomic status and more, this festival illuminated efforts to ameliorate inequities and foster belonging for SMC LGBTQ+ residents.